mikejoh/gk/CCA/README.md

 * For Cilium, Ingress and Gateway API are part of the networking stack, and so behaves in a different way to other Ingress or Gateway API controllers.
 * Other Ingress or Gateway API controllers are generally installed as a Deployment or DaemonSet
 * Ciliums Ingress and Gateway API config is exposed witha a Loadbalancer or NodePort service, or the host network.
 When traffic **arrives at the Service's port, eBPF forwards this to Enviy (using TPROXY kernel facility)**.
-This changes the *_visbility_ of headers etc. from how other controllers does this.
+This changes the *_visibility_ of headers etc. from how other controllers does this.

 Ingress and Gateway API traffic bound to backend services via Cilium passes through a per-node Envoy proxy, the per-node proxy has special code to allow it to interact with eBPF policy engine making Envoy a network policy enforcer point.